 Recreation, Indoor: An enclosed or semi-enclosed building, tent, or structure designed to accommodate gatherings of human beings for games (such as bowling alleys), athletics, cultural activities, martial arts, archery, rides, and the like.
-Accessory uses include office, retail, and other commercial uses commonly established in those facilities, related parking structures, mechanical or electrical amusement devices, refreshment stands, and equipment sales or rentals.
+Accessory uses include office, retail, and other commercial uses commonly established in those facilities, related parking structures, mechanical or electrical amusement devices, accessory snack bar or refreshment stands, and equipment sales or rentals.

 Recreation, Outdoor or Major: Any establishment in which seasonal facilities directly related to outdoor recreation are provided for all or any of the followings: skating rink (outdoor), picnicking, boating, fishing, swimming, outdoor games and sports, animal-mounted trail riding, mountain biking, and related activities.
-Accessory uses may include refreshment stands, lighted playing fields and courts, offices, retail and other commercial uses commonly established in those facilities, lodging for customers engaging in recreational activities onsite, and related parking structures.
-This use does not include a stand-alone track for motorized vehicles of any type, however defined.
+Accessory uses may include accessory snack bar or refreshment stands, offices, retail and other commercial uses commonly established in those facilities, lodging for customers engaging in recreational activities onsite, and related parking structures.
+This use does not include a stand-alone outdoor shooting range or track for motorized vehicles of any type, however defined.
 This use includes any of the following:

-- Amusement or theme park: A facility, indoor or outdoor, designed for entertainment purposes which may include structures or buildings, motorized or non-motorized rides, games, booths for the conduct of sporting events or games, and constructed land features such as lakes, hills, or trails. - Country club: a land area and structures containing a club house, dining and/or banquet facilities, conference rooms, spa, fitness facilities, or recreational facilities, available to members and their guests for a membership fee.
-Examples of accessory uses include equestrian facilities, golf courses, swimming pools, tennis courts, squash courts, pickleball, archery, or miniature golf. - Fairground: A parcel or tract of land used as the site of any fair, exposition or public display. - Golf course: a tract of land laid out with at least nine holes for playing the game of golf and improved with tees, greens, fairways, and hazards, and that may include a clubhouse and shelter. - Golf driving range: A limited area on which golf players do not walk, but onto which they drive golf balls from central driving tees.
+- A. Amusement or Theme Park: A facility, indoor or outdoor, designed for entertainment purposes which may include structures or buildings, motorized or non-motorized rides, games, booths for the conduct of sporting events or games, and constructed land features such as lakes, hills, or trails. - B. Country Club: a land area and structures containing a club house, dining and/or banquet facilities, conference rooms, spa, fitness facilities, or recreational facilities, available to members and their guests for a membership fee.
+Examples of accessory uses include equestrian facilities, golf courses, swimming pools, tennis courts, squash courts, pickleball, archery, or miniature golf. - C. Fairground: A parcel or tract of land used as the site of any fair, exposition or public display. - D. Golf Course: a tract of land laid out with at least 9 holes for playing the game of golf and improved with tees, greens, fairways, and hazards, and that may include a clubhouse and shelter. - E. Golf Driving Range: A limited area on which golf players do not walk, but onto which they drive golf balls from central driving tees.
 A golf driving range may contain outdoor lighting.
-A golf driving range may have, as an accessory use, a putting or chipping green, miniature golf course, baseball batting cages, a refreshment stand, and/or equipment rental of items pertaining to golf and baseball. - Sports stadium, complex, arena or sports field: A facility, indoor or outdoor, designed for professional or amateur sporting events, exhibitions, shows, or convocations.
+A golf driving range may have, as an accessory use, a putting or chipping green, miniature golf course, baseball batting cages, a refreshment stand, and/or equipment rental of items pertaining to golf and baseball. - F. Sports Stadium, Complex, Arena, or Sports Field: A facility, indoor or outdoor, designed for professional or amateur sporting events, exhibitions, shows, or convocations.